mastercodeon314/Auto11/README.md

 - Fixes the big delay when auto starting an app from the Run registry key.

 ## Usage
-- You may need to install the .NET 8.0 Runtime for desktop, if so download the installer [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.3-windows-x64-installer) and follow instructions for installation.
+- You may need to install the .NET 8.0 Runtime for desktop, if so, download the installer [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.3-windows-x64-installer) and follow instructions for installation.

 - Enable flight signing mode and reboot
   ![Enable Flight Signing](https://github.com/mastercodeon314/Auto11/assets/78676320/ba964fda-8148-4250-9a4f-eec3db539621)